 We demand justice for discrimination victims

-The sooner you take action, the better.
+The sooner you act, the better.
 Anti-discrimination laws have strict deadlines called statute of limitations that require you to file your claim within a certain period of time.
 For example, the federal anti-discrimination laws have a 300-day deadline.
 In addition, the passage of time may present other challenges, such as lost evidence.
-Witnesses' memories fade.
-Documents can be misplaced (or "misplaced") or even destroyed.
+Witnesses’ memories fade.
+Documents can be misplaced (or “misplaced”) or even destroyed.

 Contact us today to schedule your free consultation with a workplace discrimination lawyer.
 During your free case evaluation, you will talk to one of our experienced discrimination attorneys.
-That attorney will answer all of your questions and explain the discrimination laws that apply to your circumstances.
+That attorney will answer all your questions and explain the discrimination laws that apply to your circumstances.
 We can help.